This global bank offers personal loans and lines of credit to fund life’s big expenses.

 - Membership benefits.
 If you’re already a Citibank customer, it’s convenient to apply for a personal loan with Citibank that links to your existing account.

-- Quick approval turnaround.
-You are typically approved in a few business days.
+- Quick turnaround.
+Applications are typically processed within a few business days.

 - Efficient application support.
 You can apply online and get support by phone or at your local branch.